I've Turned My Life Into Content and Lost Myself

 Dear Chandra,

 I've spent the last five years building my personal brand as a wellness influencer.
-On the surface, I'm living the dream – brand partnerships, a book deal in the works, 300K followers who seem to hang on my every word about mindfulness and authenticity.
+On the surface, I'm living the dream – lucrative brand partnerships, a book deal in the works, 300K followers who seem to hang on my every word about mindfulness and authenticity.

 Is there a way back to something real?
 Or do I need to burn it all down and start over?